KloudTrader/wasmachine/README.md

 - Stack-based (calls, blocks and operands), variable-length CISC architecture following the WebAssembly spec design
-- Implemented an "expanded" version of the binary format
+- Strict type-checking on runtime
+- Optionally disable floating point, memory and 64 bits operations at instance time to generate a simpler core for smaller FPGAs

+## WebAssembly Decoded (WAsD)

+WebAssembly specification is mostly focused on reduce size length, mostly for transmission purposses, but make it difficult and ineficient for direct execution, needing by design to be translated to the target environment.
+Wasmachine implement a version of the WebAssembly specification optimized for direct execution, mostly by decoding the LEB128 values (from here the name), and pre-calculating some implicit values like blocks sizes.

+The name of the specification is also a tribute to the keyboard keys `W`, `A`, `S` & `D` traditionally used on PC games, that several people noticed greatly fit with the nomenclature of WebAssembly related projects but nobody used it yet :-P

+`WAsD` is heavily based on WebAssembly specification, for example on the general architecture or instructions set or instructions arguments.
+Main differences are:

 - Inlined destination of blocks and branches labels
 - Decoded LEB128 targets for `br_table`

-- Strict type-checking on runtime
-- Optionally disable floating point, memory and 64 bits operations at instance time to generate a simpler core for smaller FPGAs
+Future
+- Custom opcodes optimized with prefixes
+- Relative offsets
+- Decode all LEB128 values

 ## Keynotes